gradle/gradle/design-docs/managed-model.md

 This spec outlines some initial stories for what's generally termed “managed model”.
 This is a sub stream of the “unified-configuration-model” stream.

+## Background

+There are several key drivers for this stream of work:

+1. Model insight
+2. Bidirectional model externalisation
+3. Model caching

+The term “model insight” (#1) refers to deeply understanding the structure of model elements.
+While not a goal with immediate user benefit in itself, it is included in this list as a proxy for general usability enhancements made possible by this.
+For example, a model browsing tool would rely on this insight to generate visual representation of elements and facilitate browsing a model (schema and data).

+The term “bidirectional model externalisation” refers to being able to serialize a data set to some “external” form (e.g. JSON, YAML, XML, Turtle etc.) for consumption by other systems, and the possibility of using such a format to construct a data set for Gradle to use.

+The term “model caching” refers to the ability to safely reuse a previously “built” model element, avoiding the need to execute the user code that contributed to its final state.

+Moreover, we consider owning the implementation of model elements an enabler for the general dependency based configuration model.

 ## Stories

 ### ~~Plugin creates model element of custom, simple, type without supplying an implementation~~